© Crown copyright 2020

 If you don’t let your property for at least 105 days, you have 2 options (known as elections) that can help you reach the occupancy threshold:

-- the averaging election - if you have more than one property
+- the averaging election - if you’ve more than one property

 - a period of grace election - if your property reaches the occupancy threshold in some years but not in others